To set up a Labor Budget to Actual Report that shows a comparison of labor hours to budgeted hours for each cost code in the project.

 - Enter the number of budgeted hours estimated for each cost code in the Labor Hours column (Column E).

-- Save your changes to the CSV file.
+- Save your changes to the XLSX file.

 Important!
-Always save the file in the Comma Separated Values (.csv) file format.
+Always save the file in the .xlsx file format.

-- Navigate back to your project's Admin tool.
+- Navigate back to your project Admin tool's Unit Quantity Based Budget section.

 - In the Import Budget CSV area, click Choose File.

-- In the window that appears, select your CSV file.
+- In the window that appears, select your XLSX file.
 Then click Open.

 - When the file name appears next to the 'Choose File' button, click Import.

-- Check the import and verify that all the budgeted hours that were entered in the Labor Hours column were properly imported by viewing them on the Unit Quantity Based Budget page or in the Labor Budget to Actual Report.
+- Check the import and verify that all budgeted hours entered in the Labor Hours column were properly imported by viewing them on the Unit Quantity Based Budget page or in the Labor Budget to Actual Report.